What I have learned in 2020

 I count myself lucky to have worked as a professional writer throughout my career.
 It’s helpful as I endeavour to reinvent myself as an author.
 It also makes me understand how much I still have to learn about creative writing – and that’s exciting.

 28 December 2019.
 With four days to go before we welcome 2020, I’ve been thinking about what I’ve achieved during the past 12 months.
 I don’t generally make new year’s resolutions, but I did set myself two goals for 2019.

 Firstly, I wanted to complete the first draft of a novel I began writing in 2018.
 Secondly, having recently begun running again after not doing so for around 30 years due to a dodgy knee, I wanted to run a 10 km road race.
-I am happy to report that I completed the first draft of my manuscript and was signed by a US literary agent so that I can continue the process towards publication.
+I am happy to report that I completed the first draft of my manuscript.
 I also ran two 10 km races and two half marathons (21.1 km) this year.

 I thought about my two goals yesterday when I came across some notes about the manuscript that I had made at the beginning of the year.
 It occurred to me there are several similarities between running and writing and also to sustaining one’s enthusiasm for both.
 Here are my thoughts: